tanaylab/metacells/README.rst

     For each ``atlas_gene``, its fraction in its projection on the atlas.
-This projection is computed as a weighted average of some atlas metacells (see below), which are all sufficiently close to each other (in terms of gene expression), so averaging them is reasonable to capture the fact the query metacell may be along some position on some gradient that isn't an exact match for any single atlas metacell.
+This projection is computed as a weighted average of some atlas metacells (see below), which are all sufficiently close to each other (in terms of gene expression), so averaging them is reasonable to capture the fact the query metacell may be along some position on some gradient that isn't an exact match for any specific atlas metacell.
 For non-``atlas_gene`` this is 0.

 ``total_atlas_umis`` per query metacell
-    The total effective UMIs of the ``atlas_gene`` in each query metacell.
+    The total effective UMIs of the ``atlas_gene`` in each query metacell (this need not be an integer).
 This is used in the analysis as described for ``total_umis`` above, that is, to ensure comparing expression levels will ignore cases where the total effective number of UMIs of both compared gene profiles is too low to make a reliable determination.
     In such cases we take the effective fold factor to be 0.

 ``weights`` per query metacell per atlas metacsll
     The weights used to compute the ``projected_fractions``.
-Due to ``AnnData`` limitations this is returned as a separate object, but in ``daf`` we may be able to do better.
+Due to ``AnnData`` limitations this is returned as a separate object, but in ``daf`` we should be able to store this directly into the query object.

-In theory, this would be enough for looking at the query metacells and comparing them to the atlas, possibly projecting metadata from the atlas to the query (e.g., the metacell type).
+In theory, this would be enough for looking at the query metacells and comparing them to the atlas, and to project metadata from the atlas to the query (e.g., the metacell type) using ``convey_atlas_to_query``.
 In practice, there is significant amount of quality control one needs to apply before accepting these results, which we compute as follows:

-``correction_factor`` per ``atlas_gene``
+``correction_factor`` per gene
     If projecting a query on an atlas with different technologies (e.g., 10X v3 to 10X v2), an automatically computed factor we multiplied the query gene fractions by to compensate for the systematic difference between the technologies (1.0 for uncorrected genes and non-``atlas_gene``).

 ``projected_type`` per query metacell
-    For each query metacell, the best ``type`` we can assign to it based on its projection.
+    For each query metacell, the best atlas ``type`` we can assign to it based on its projection.
 Note this does not indicate that the query metacell is "truly" of this type; to make this determination one needs to look at the quality control data below.

 ``projected_secondary_type`` per query metacell
-    In some cases, a query metacell may fail to project to a single region of the atlas, but instead does project well to a combination of two regions.
+    In some cases, a query metacell may fail to project well to a single region of the atlas, but does project well to a combination of two distinct atlas regions.
 This may be due to the query metacell containing doublets, of a mixture of cells which match different atlas regions (e.g. due to sparsity of data in the query data set).
-Either way, if this happens, we place here the type that best describes the secondary region the query metacell was projected to, otherwise this would be the empty string.
+Either way, if this happens, we place here the type that best describes the secondary region the query metacell was projected to;
+    otherwise this would be the empty string.
 Note that the ``weights`` matrix above does not distinguish between the regions.

 ``fitted_gene_of_<type>`` mask
-    For each type, the genes that were in general successfully projected from the query to the atlas for that type.
+    For each type, the genes that were projected well from the query to the atlas for most cells of that type; any ``atlas_gene`` outside this mask failed to project well from the query to the atlas for most metacells of this type.
     For non-``atlas_gene`` this is set to ``False``.

-This does not guarantee that a specific query metacell of that type successfully projected each of these genes, just that most of them did.
-Any ``atlas_gene`` outside this mask failed to project well from the query to the atlas for (most) metacells of this type.
-Whether this indicates that the query metacells weren't "truly" of the ``projected_type`` is a decision which only the analyst can make based on prior biological knowledge of the relevant genes.
+    Whether failing to project well some of the ``atlas_gene`` for most metacells of some ``projected_type`` indicates that they aren't "truly" of that type is a decision which only the analyst can make based, on prior biological knowledge of the relevant genes.

 ``fitted_gene`` mask per gene per query metacell
-    For each ``atlas_gene`` for each query metacell, whether the gene was expected to be well projected, based on the query metacell ``projected_type`` (and the ``projected_secondary_type``, if any).
+    For each ``atlas_gene`` for each query metacell, whether the gene was expected to be projected well, based on the query metacell ``projected_type`` (and the ``projected_secondary_type``, if any).
 For non-``atlas_gene`` this is set to ``False``.
-This does not guarantee the gene was actually well projected.
+This does not guarantee the gene was actually projected well.

 ``misfit_gene`` mask per gene per query metacell
-    For each ``atlas_gene`` for each query metacell, whether the ``corrected_fractions`` of the gene was significantly different from the ``projected_fractions``.
-This is expected to be rate for ``fitted_gene`` and common for the rest of the ``atlas_gene``.
-For non-``atlas_gene`` this is set to ``False``.
-For most (but not all) metacells and genes, this would be ``False`` for ``fitted_gene`` and ``True`` for the rest of the ``atlas_gene``.
+    For each ``atlas_gene`` for each query metacell, whether the ``corrected_fractions`` of the gene was significantly different from the ``projected_fractions`` (that is, whether the gene was not projected well for this metacell).
+For non-``atlas_gene`` this is set to ``False`` to make it easier to identify problematic genes.

+    This is expected to be rare for ``fitted_gene`` and common for the rest of the ``atlas_gene``.
+If too many ``fitted_gene`` are also ``misfit_gene``, then one should be suspicious whether the query metacell is "truly" of the ``projected_type``.

 ``essential_gene`` mask per gene per query metacell
-    Which of the ``atlas_gene`` were listed in the ``essential_gene_of_<type>`` for the ``projected_type`` (and also the ``projected_secondary_type``, if any) of each query metacell.
+    Which of the ``atlas_gene`` were also listed in the ``essential_gene_of_<type>`` for the ``projected_type`` (and also the ``projected_secondary_type``, if any) of each query metacell.

     If an ``essential_gene`` is also a ``misfit_gene``, then one should be very suspicious whether the query metacell is "truly" of the ``projected_type``.

 ``projection_correlation`` per query metacell
     The correlation between between the ``corrected_fractions`` and the ``projected_fractions`` for only the ``fitted_gene`` expression levels of each query metacell.
 This serves as a very rough estimator for the quality of the projection for this query metacell (e.g. can be used to compute R^2 values).

+    In general we expect high correlation (more than 0.9 in most metacells) since we restricted the ``fitted_gene`` mask only to genes we projected well.

 ``projected_fold`` per gene per query metacell
     The fold factor between the ``corrected_fractions`` and the ``projected_fractions`` (0 for non-``atlas_gene``).
 If
-    the absolute value of this is high (3 for 8x ratio) then the gene was not well mapped for this metacell.
-It is expected this would have low values for most fitted genes and high values for the rest, but specific values will vary from one query metacell to another.
+    the absolute value of this is high (3 for 8x ratio) then the gene was not projected well for this metacell.
+This will be 0 for non-``atlas_gene``.

+    It is expected this would have low values for most ``fitted_gene`` and high values for the rest of the ``atlas_gene``, but specific values will vary from one query metacell to another.
 This allows the analyst to make fine-grained determination about the quality of the projection, and/or identify quantitative differences between the query and the atlas (e.g., when studying perturbed systems such as knockouts or disease models).

 ``similar`` mask per query metacell
     A conservative determination of whether the query metacell is "similar" to its projection on the atlas.
 This is based on whether the number of ``misfit_gene`` for the query metacell is low enough (by default, up to 3 genes), and also that at least 75% of the ``essential_gene`` of the query metacell were not ``misfit_gene``.
-Note that this explicitly allows for a ``projected_secondary_type``, that is, a metacell of doublets will be "similar" to the atlas.
+Note that this explicitly allows for a ``projected_secondary_type``, that is, a metacell of doublets will be "similar" to the atlas, but a metacell of a novel state missing from the atlas will be "dissimilar".

-    The final determination is, as always, up to the analyst, based on prior biological knowledge, the context of the collection of the query (and atlas) data sets, etc. The analyst need not (indeed, should not) blindly accept this determination without examining the rest of the quality control data listed above.
+    The final determination of whether to accept the projection is, as always, up to the analyst, based on prior biological knowledge, the context of the collection of the query (and atlas) data sets, etc. The analyst need not (indeed, *should not*) blindly accept the ``similar`` determination without examining the rest of the quality control data listed above.

 Installation
 ------------